ntedgi/kube-argocd-helm-workshop/README.md

 * use it to configure the health check
 * if you need help check `apps-helm-charts-platform/values/ua/demand-platform/platform-js/values.yaml` for reference
 * make sure your health check pinging more the 5 times
+* if you set it right it will reflect on the ui

 ## Step 4 - inject config map
 * please inject a new config map file to `/usr/local/app/config/setup.json`